Batal Hajji Belkhoroev: Return to Ingushetia and Hajj

 At the time of Batal Hajji's return to Ingushetia, there was a process of Islamisation and Christianization of the Ingush people.
 The Ingush had to go lengths to visit Chechnya to meet there Kunta-Haji as they didn't have their own spiritual mentor.
-Accordingly, one time Ingush again went on to met Kunta-Haji to consult with him.
+Accordingly, one time Ingush again went on to meet Kunta-Haji to consult with him.
 He said to them that Batal Hajji is their new mentor who they should now approach instead of him: "Truly this is a ustaz, a sheikh from Surkhakhi Batal, from now on you can turn to him for advice and take toba."

 In 1859, Batal Hajj completed a three-year Islamic pilgrimage (Hajj) to Mecca as well as a pilgrimage to Medina, as indicated by the title 'Hajji' in his name.
 According to tradition, Batal Hajji had a vision from Muhammad while he was in Mecca, who offered him a choice between this life and the afterlife.
 Batal Hajji chose this life expecting he could gain a place in the afterlife with his good works.